-This post took a long time to get from my head to your computer (or iPad or tablet or Droid or whatever) because every time I’ve made these I’ve gotten too excited/hungry to wait any longer and we end up eating them all before I get a chance to take pictures.
+This post took a long time to get from my head to your computer (or iPad or tablet or phone or whatever) because every time I’ve made these I’ve gotten too excited/hungry to wait any longer and we end up eating them all before I get a chance to take pictures.

 Actually, one time I DID take a few shots before dinner – but they were terrible.
 Because I set it up in like five seconds and could only manage to take two or three pictures before I started sneaking bites.
 Whoops.
-But I finally got some blog-worthy pics.
-All I had to do was make extra so I could be eating some mushroom pizzas and photographing some mushroom pizzas simultaneously.
+But today, I finally got some blog-worthy pics!
+All I had to do was make extra so I could be eating mushroom pizzas and photographing mushroom pizzas simultaneously.
 And it totally worked.
 Which is SO exciting, because now I can tell you all about these mushroom pizzas and why you should probably make them immediately.
 Spoiler alert: They’re awesome.

 I love pizza.
 LOVE IT.
 Especially deep dish.
 But pizza is not so great for you.
 Especially when you want to eat it pretty much every single day (don’t worry, I don’t give in to the eat-it-every-day urges…usually).
 FORTUNATELY, portobello mushrooms make pretty delicious substitutes for crust.
 Which means you can make mushroom pizza and load it up with cheese guilt-free…right?